cdeaneGit/islandora_vagrant_base_box/README.md

 # Islandora Vagrant Base Box [![Build Status](https://travis-ci.org/Islandora-Labs/islandora_vagrant_base_box.svg?branch=master)](https://travis-ci.org/Islandora-Labs/islandora_vagrant_base_box)

+##Preface

+This project starts with the standard islandora_vagrant_base_box and attempts to make a windows10 friendly islandora_vagrant_base_box.

+This will have to be with windows10 Hyper-V disabled because Oracle Virtual Box and Windows10 Hyper-V cannot live in the same universe.

+I changed the name to prevent myself from ever pushing this code to the original repository.

 ## Introduction

 This is a base box for [Islandora Vagrant](https://github.com/Islandora-Labs/islandora_vagrant), and an export box lives on [atlas](https://atlas.hashicorp.com/ruebot/boxes/islandora-base).